ml-archive/nodes-fe-readme/Documentation/style-guide.md

 ## Example of Simple React Component

 This component is stateless and simply just rendering a title.
 The comments starting with `ONLY FOR EXAMPLE:` is only added for explanation and should not be present in the actual code, where you should only have relevant comments about the implementation.
+TODO: Write about why we export named function/class instead of default

 ```jsx
 // @flow